Okay, I iron my jeans. So sue me.

 Julian’s head whipped around in alarm.
 “Need me to pull over?”

-“Need a nap,” she murmured, drifting off again.
+“Need to take a nap,” she murmured, drifting off again.

 “Mm’kay…” After strapping herself in, she nestled against Frankie’s shoulder and closed her eyes.
 Lulled by the hum of the engine, she was soon snoring softly.

 As he continued driving, Julian realized that Frankie’s directions were leading them into the seedy part of town.
 Southside East, an area where the good citizens of Mount Pollard could safely go slumming during the day yet avoided like the clap after sundown.
 It wasn’t a neighborhood where a single young woman should live alone.

 Did she live alone, Julian wondered?
 Was she single?
 Then he wondered why he was even wondering.

 “We’re getting close to Burl Avenue,” he said.
 “Is that going to be a left or a right?”